acgeoffrey/frontend-mentor-introsection-dropdown/README.md

 ### What I learned

-Got more practice in CSS Flexbox
+Got more practice in CSS Flexbox.

 ## Author